for Veterans and the Public

 Yes, flu shots are worth getting.
 People infected with HIV who receive flu vaccinations are less likely to get the flu, and when they do, their symptoms are less serious.
 There is no evidence that flu vaccination has any long-term effect on HIV viral load or CD4 cell count.

-It is recommended that HIV-infected people receive flu vaccination, as they may be at higher risk of developing serious flu and related complications.
-The seasonal flu vaccine is produced every year based on 3 flu strains seen the previous year.
+It is recommended that people with HIV receive flu vaccination every year, as they may be at higher risk of developing serious flu and related complications.
+The seasonal flu vaccine is produced every year based on 3 or 4 flu strains seen the previous year.
 Flu vaccination should be repeated every year, as the strain of seasonal influenza infecting people changes every year.